 Atlassian Intelligence pricing

-You can't buy Atlassian Intelligence as a standalone product.
-It’s bundled into the Premium and Enterprise plans for Jira Service Management, Jira Software, and Confluence.
+Atlassian Intelligence is offered as a premium benefit, bundled into the Premium and Enterprise plans for Jira Service Management, Jira Software, and Confluence.

 A better approach: Unifying all your knowledge with eesel AI

-This is where a tool like eesel AI offers a smarter path.
-Instead of being just another tool in your stack, it acts as an intelligent layer that sits on top of all your existing platforms, breaking down the knowledge silos that hold your team back.
+A tool like eesel AI offers a complementary path to enhance your Atlassian ecosystem.
+It acts as an intelligent layer that sits on top of all your platforms, connecting your native Atlassian data with everything else your team uses.

-eesel AI connects to Confluence and Jira just like the native solution, but it doesn't stop there.
-It also integrates seamlessly with Google Docs, Notion, Zendesk, Slack, and over 100 other sources your team uses every single day.
-This creates a single, unified brain that actually has the full picture of your business.
+eesel AI connects to Confluence and Jira just like the native solution, but it also integrates with Google Docs, Notion, Zendesk, Slack, and over 100 other sources.
+This creates a unified brain that supports your Atlassian setup with a full picture of your business knowledge.

 -

 It’s truly self-serve.
-You can get up and running in minutes without having to sit through a mandatory sales call or demo.
+You can get up and running in minutes, making it easy to test and implement.

 -

-No "rip and replace" required. eesel AI plugs directly into your current help desk and workflows, so you don't have to change how you work.
+It works with your current setup. eesel AI plugs directly into your current help desk, so it enhances your workflow without requiring you to change how you work.

 -

-You're in total control.
-Use the simulation mode to test and build confidence, then use the workflow engine to customize every single aspect of your AI’s behavior.
+You're in control.
+Use the simulation mode to build confidence, and use the workflow engine to fine-tune your AI’s behavior.

 Final thoughts

-Atlassian Intelligence search is a powerful feature for teams that are all-in on the Atlassian ecosystem and have the time to maintain a perfect Confluence knowledge base.
-It’s a good start for centralizing information that lives within their "walled garden."
+Atlassian Intelligence search is a powerful and mature feature for teams that are invested in the Atlassian ecosystem and want to centralize their information within a trusted platform.
+It is an excellent choice for managing knowledge within their comprehensive suite.

-Ready to build an AI that knows your whole business, not just part of it?
+Ready to build an AI that knows your whole business?

-If you’re tired of knowledge silos and want an AI that works with all the tools you already use, eesel AI is for you.
+If you want an AI that works seamlessly with Confluence and all the other tools you already use, eesel AI is the perfect partner.

 Connect Confluence, Google Docs, past tickets, and more in just a few clicks.
 Simulate your AI's performance on real data, and go live with confidence.